sourcegraph/deploy-sourcegraph/docs/configure.md

 1. Once you have a license key, add it to your configuration by setting it [in the management console](https://docs.sourcegraph.com/admin/management_console).

-## Use namespace
+## Non-default namespace

-If you use a namespace make sure cluster role binding and service account for one of the services are in the same namespace (for example the Prometheus service or the Grafana service).
+If you're deploying Sourcegraph into a non-default namespace, refer to [base/prometheus/README.md#namespace](../base/prometheus/README.md#namespace) for further configuration instructions.